Face posets of tropical polyhedra and monomial ideals: Vertex-facet lattice

-Given that we can characterise vertices and facet-apices, the next natural question is whether we can characterise all faces of the vertex-facet lattice.
+As Proposition~\ref{prop:facetapex+characterisation} and Corollary~\ref{cor:vertex+containment} give us a geometric characterisation of the vertices and facet-apices, the next natural question is whether we can characterise all faces of the vertex-facet lattice.
 The following example suggests this question is more difficult by demonstrating how degenerate some faces can be. \begin{example} We consider two small examples which highlight the degenerate nature of monomial tropical polyhedra.
 Consider the generating sets

 The monomial tropical polyhedra $\monomial{V_1}$ and $\monomial{V_2}$ are displayed in Figure \ref{fig:degenerate+polyhedra}.
 The first, $\monomial{V_1}$, has the facets

 and the far-face.
 Note that $\monomial{V_1}$ is degenerate as perturbations of $V_1$ yield more facets.
 However, its vertex-facet lattice is realisable as the face lattice of the classical polyhedron $\conv(a,b,c) + \RR^3_{\geq 0}$.
 This can also be seen as the dual monomial tropical polyhedron is generic.